ncbi/robotframework-pageobjects/README.md

 ## Installing

     $ pip install robotframework-pageobjects
+## Compatibility
+Currently `Robot Framework Page Objects` is developed and tested on Linux systems only.
+Windows compatibility is unknown and probably broken.
+Pull requests are welcome.

 ## What it is
 This Python package adds support for the [Page Object](http://martinfowler.com/bliki/PageObject.html) pattern with [Robot Framework](http://robotframework.org/) and Robot Framework's [Selenium2Library](https://github.com/rtomac/robotframework-selenium2library).
 Though this package is a [Robot library](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#extending-robot-framework), it's usable outside the Robot context and facilitates use of the page object pattern independently of any Python testing framework.
 This means you can use it to create